zpzim/SCAMP/README.md

 ~~~
 import pyscamp as mp # Uses GPU if available and CUDA was available during the build

-# Allows checking if pyscamp was built with CUDA and has GPU support
+# Allows checking if pyscamp was built with CUDA and has GPU support.
 has_gpu_support = mp.gpu_supported()

 # Self join